ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## size

-The field value size must be within the range values and the validation data must follow the range pattern: `min..max.` Value can be a (struct,string,array,query)
+The field value size must be within the range values and the validation data must follow the range pattern: `min..max.` Value can be a (struct,string,array,query).
+*Note: This validator will ignore values that are null or empty strings.*

 ```javascript
 myField = { size : 10 }